openedx/docs.openedx.org/source/community/release_notes/redwood/dev_op_release_notes.rst

 ********************************

-For in-depth information on new learner and instructor facing features in the Redwood release, please see the Feature-Based Release Notes.
-Instructions on how to enable those features are as follows.
+For in-depth information on new learner and instructor facing features in the Redwood release, please see the :doc:`feature_release_notes`.
+Instructions on how to enable those features which need configuration are as follows.

 Enabling Studio Course Search
 =============================